brad3k/Troodon-2.0-Pro-Files/README.md

 When I purchased the Troodon 2.0 Pro, I noticed a very negative review that was somewhat surprising, given that this printer is focused on those who have experience with 3d Printers.

+FYI, this printer has a Galileo 2 extruder attached to the Stealthburner toolhead.
+I use a Slice Engineering Mosquito hotend with the 50w heater element.

+Also, I have not yet added a thermistor to the chamber (still working out pins on the customized Formbot Troodon 2 motherboard)

 The main issue was related to the printer.cfg file.
 So...
 I "fixed" it.
 I started with the config file that was sent, tossed almost all of it out, except for the pin locations and then added a whole series of comments throughout the file.

 I comment almost EVERYTHING.
 That way, when time passes and I have no clue what does what, I can figure it out relatively quickly.
 If you find it handy, then awesome!